Board of Governors

 Ian Attridge, Campbell Clan, is a settler living in Peterborough (Nogojiwanong), Michi Saagiig Anishinaabeg territory.
 As an ecologist and lawyer, he practices and teaches environmental, non-profit, planning and trails law and has authored numerous publications and policy submissions.
 Ian has led the development of the legal framework for land securement and related tax incentives in Ontario.
 Over his 35 year career, his work has directly protected over 18,000 acres of private and public lands and helped form or update more than 20 organizations, including the Kawartha Land Trust.
 He was formerly Vice-Chair of OLTA’s predecessor, the Ontario Nature Trust Alliance, and Chair of Government Relations.
 He continues to learn from Indigenous people and others, and enjoys outdoors activities, singing, and fostering community.

-Caroline Schultz - Governor
+Caroline Schultz - Past Chair